mkubiophysics/Nextflow_MAC_PREDict/README.md

 For Example nextflow run create_db.nf -w /DATA/Manisha_aswal/MAC_predictor/
 ```
-This pipeline will predict MAC from mNGS reads using --queryFile `GSOligos.txt` --numThreads `8` --evalueThreshold `1e-10` --blastOptions '-max_target_seqs 10'
+This pipeline will predict MAC from mNGS reads using --queryFile `GSOligos.txt`